spyren/Mecrisp-Cube/README.md

 # Mecrisp-Cube

 Mecrisp-Stellaris Forth for the STM32 Cube ecosystem.

+Unfortunately the STM32WB Feather Development Board is no longer available.
+But there is a very good substitute the Firefly designed by Tlera Corp.
+The pinout is very similar to Arduino UNO but with the size of an Arduino Nano (or a Teensy).
+The GPIOs are very carefully selected.
+JTAG SWD is on the pin header too!

+Instant real-time programming with Forth.

 The STM32WB Nucleo Board is working out of the box yet.
 See also [Mecrisp Cube](https://spyr.ch/twiki/bin/view/MecrispCube).

 ## Getting Started